jbroerken/mrhuservice/README.md

 ## Licence

-This project is licenced under the GNU General Public 2 licence.
+This project is licenced under the Apache 2.0 licence.
 Please read the included LICENCE.txt for the exact terms.